prakashgithubnew/CoreJava/CoreJavaPractise/AllCoreJavaNotes/readme.md

-    In serialization process objects are converted in to Bytestream which need to be written in a file. if we dont serialize then at the other end it will show java.io.NotSerializableException error if we are using caching then it also serializes before it is saved to cache.
+    In serialization process objects are converted in to Bytestream which need to be written in a file. if we dont serialize then at the other end it will show java.io.NotSerializableException error if we dont serialize then objects cannot be sent over network.
+    RMI,WEBSERVICES and Socket program rely on serialization if we are using caching then it also serializes before it is saved to cache.
+    Kafka / JMS / Messaging systems: Expect serialized data

 **what is the use of serialversion id in serialization process**